sushiroll4093/clone/Troubleshooting.md

 sysadmin@appserver:~$ sudo /etc/init.d/canvas_init status
 ```

-If you want more information about the specific kinds of jobs that may or may not be running in your system, you can visit
+If you want [http://www.fixithere.net/asos-customer-service-number/](more information) about the specific kinds of jobs that may or may not be running in your system, you can visit

 ```
 https://<your-canvas-hostname>/jobs